webpack/webpack/README.md

 and open `tests.html` in browser.

 ## Contribution

-You are welcome to contribute by opening an issue or a pull request.
-It would be nice if you open sourced your own loaders or webmodules. :)
+Most of the time, if Webpack is not working correctly for you it is a simple configuration issue.

+If you are still having difficulty after looking over your configuration carefully, please post a question to [StackOverflow with the webpack tag](http://stackoverflow.com/tags/webpack).
+Questions that include your webpack.config.js and relevant files are more likely to receive responses.

+If you have discovered a bug or have a feature suggestion, feel free to create an issue on Github.

+If you create a lodaer or plugin, please consider open sourcing it, putting it on NPM and following the `x-loader`, `x-plugin` convention.

-You are also welcome to correct any spelling mistakes or any language issues, because my english is not perfect...
+You are also welcome to correct any spelling mistakes or any language issues.

-If you want to discuss something or just need help, [here is a gitter.im room](https://gitter.im/webpack/webpack).
+If you want to discuss something or just need help, [here is our gitter.im room](https://gitter.im/webpack/webpack).

 ## License